 Q- Are there any nonsurgical options to improve my nose?

-Q- Will my nose need to be broken during the rhinoplasty?
+Q- Will my nose need to be broken during the Nose Surgery?

 A. It depends on the case.
 In some situations, such as when doing a dramatic narrowing of the bridge, it is necessary to narrow the nasal bones themselves, which requires fracturing and resetting them.
 In other cases, like modifying the tip of the nose, it is not necessary to break the nose.
 If your nose does need to be broken during surgery, it will cause some additional bruising and may extend recovery time slightly, but you should not experience much additional discomfort.